 Since becoming a mom, I have struggled on a few mother’s days because I built up so much anticipation and expectations for that one single day and I found myself disappointed.
 My poor husband.
 I did not realize that I was looking for a complete validation for my existence on that one day.
 Being a stay at home mom has not been easy for me, and as a result, I held out hope that on Mother’s Day I would feel the “That a’ girl” or “well done” or something like that.
 I spend the majority of my time, energy, and strength pouring into my family and there is no “boss” who sends a good report my way or gives me a raise to let me know I am valued and appreciated.
 Therefore, on mother’s day, I was waiting for my big reward for a year’s worth of work.
 It is no wonder I found myself disappointed.
 No single person (even the greatest husband on earth) could fill that place in my heart that needed reassurance, encouragement, and validation.
 Only One is capable of handling that task.

 I believe God knows fully how difficult it is to be a mom.
-I believe one day he will welcome us into his glory and give us a high five as we walk into his presence if we persevere and finish strong.
+I believe one day he will welcome us into his glory and give us a high five as we walk into his presence if we persevere and finish strong…and even if we just barely stumble into his presence.
 He knows the struggle and he ordained the joys of parenthood.
 All he asks is for faithfulness on our part, and we would do well to remember that he did not call us to mother with only our own strength.

 God celebrates mothers – not just on one day a year.
 He is celebrating her when she is cleaning up vomit.
 He is celebrating her when she rubs a back and offers her presence.
 He is celebrating her when she stops what she is doing to offer correction and discipline to a wayward child.
 He is celebrating her when she cries out to him because she is overwhelmed and tired.
 He is celebrating her when she does laundry.
 He is celebrating her when she shares a meal with her family. …I could easily keep going.
 He sees every little thing that you do.
 Some days it feels like no one notices, but the most important Being in the world sees and is proud of you.